 Learning to avoid phishing

-Don't click on links or open documents in phishing emails: it's the most common kind of attack.
+Don't engage with phishing emails: it's the most common kind of attack.
 Learn how to avoid them

 Be suspicious